Range Rover Evoque SUV - MPG, running costs & CO2

 As it’s the ‘baby’ model in the Range Rover line-up, the Evoque is among the most efficient and promises some of the lowest running costs.

 The Evoque we tested was a higher spec model in the range costing over the £40,000 threshold.
-This means you’ll have to pay an extra £325 per year in tax until the car is six years old, whereas models under £40,000 will only attract the standard rate of £150 per year.
+This means you’ll have to pay the additional VED surcharge each year until the car is six years old, whereas models under the threshold are taxed at the standard VED rate.

-The plug-in hybrid Evoque costs more than £40,000, meaning you’ll be liable for road tax of £140 a year, and an additional £325 surcharge from the second year of ownership until year six.
+As the plug-in hybrid Evoque costs more than £40,000, you’ll be liable for the discounted VED rate, alongside the additional surcharge from the second year of ownership until year six.

 Range Rover Evoque MPG & CO2

-The Range Rover Evoque offers its 2.0-litre diesel engine with three power outputs, but all manage over 40mpg on the WLTP combined cycle.
-The entry-level D150 with a manual gearbox officially manages 44.9mpg.
-While testing it, we achieved just over 45mpg from the top all-wheel-drive D240 automatic model, which is impressive for a car with 237bhp on offer.
+The Range Rover Evoque offers its 2.0-litre diesel engine with two power outputs and a choice of front or four-wheel drive for the entry-level engine, but all manage over 40mpg on the WLTP combined cycle.
+The entry-level D165 with a manual gearbox and front-wheel drive officially manages 46.3mpg.
+Opting for the four-wheel drive version adds an automatic gearbox and affects fuel economy, managing only 43.7mpg.
+While testing it, we achieved just over 43mpg from the top all-wheel-drive D200 automatic model, which is impressive for a car with 201bhp on offer.
 Some Evoque models offer slightly better fuel economy than the BMW X3 and Mercedes GLC Coupe, but the difference is so small that you’d struggle to notice it in the real world.

 Pick one of the three petrol engines, however, and you’ll be stopping to fill up far more often.
 Regardless of whether you choose the P200, P250 or P300 version, you’ll only see around 30mpg on the WLTP combined cycle.
 Again, this is similar to its petrol powered rivals.

-Depending on model, alloy wheel size and performance, the conventional petrol and diesel versions of the Evoque emit between 165g/km and 221g/km of CO2, placing them in the top bandings for Benefit-In-Kind (BiK) company-car tax.
+Depending on model, alloy wheel size and performance, the conventional petrol and diesel versions of the Evoque emit between 160g/km and 214g/km of CO2, placing them in the top bandings for Benefit-In-Kind (BiK) company-car tax.

 The P300e plug-in hybrid is the most efficient model, with a claimed electric range of around 34 miles and fuel economy of up to 141mpg.
 A low CO2 emissions figure of 44g/km places towards the bottom of the BiK bandings, making it an attractive proposition for company-car drivers.